careyestes/accessibility-blog/posts/CA-title-III-ruling.md

 date: '2022-09-12'
 snippet: 'The latest CA ruling claims only business with physical locations are covered by Title III of the ADA, therefore businesses that are online-only are not legally required to make their websites accessible.
 It’s an incredible unfortunate ruling, with a silver lining that this may invoke some changes in the future.
 Sometimes, the only way out….is through.'
 image: '/images/storefront.jpg'
+alt: 'An illustrated storefront with signs out front containing an array of icons, like a star, map marker, and star.'
 sites: [
   {
     name: "Bureau of Internet Accessibility",